Why Diversity is Valuable

 The total diversity grade is created by combining the results of ethnic, geographic, gender and age diversity.

-Ranked #963 nationwide, American Academy of Art is above average in overall diversity.
+American Academy of Art is considered to be above average in overall diversity, and is ranked #963 nationwide.

 Very High Ethnic Diversity